Toni Halliday: Chatelaine

 In February 2008, Halliday introduced a new solo project on MySpace called Chatelaine.
 Chatelaine's debut album Take a Line for a Walk was released in June 2010.
 It featured nine new tracks: "Broken Bones", "Oh Daddy", "Life Remains", "Stripped Out", "Shifting Sands", "Killing Feeling", "Take a Line for a Walk", "Head to Head" and "Seen and Lost".

+Retirement

+In an interview in 2026, she said she "had decided to retire" some years before.

 Personal life

 Toni Halliday is married to the British record producer Alan Moulder.
+In 2026, Halliday and Moulder became citizens of Antigua and Barbuda.